Setting up a language school

 Follow these guidelines for your meetings with school principals.

-You can download or print the guidelines for approaching a school (DOCX 37KB) to help you with your planning.
+You can download or print the guidelines for approaching a school (PDF 71.1KB) to help you with your planning.

 How do I choose a school?